-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 If on the approved list, you can establish a connection immediately.
 This gives concerned middle-agers the ability to quickly ascertain the health of an elderly parent.
 It gives parents and grandparents the ability to easily connect with, talk to, and see the kids and grandkids.
 It bypasses the whole smartphone thing completely.
 While many of us might find the idea of a fixed, plugged-in phone to be an inconvenience, it also provides a hands-free calling experience, from a set place, a known location, and a predictable setting.

 Like the Look, only time will tell with this one.
-But all the people I've talked with who are dealing with supporting and caring for their aging parents have said they're going to buy a set as soon as they become available.
 Yes, there are privacy issues.
 But since the Show requires the consent of the parties at each end on setup, it's a great way to keep tabs on someone you're concerned about.

 Let's go farther, though.
 What might someday be on that screen?
 Right now, you can ask Alexa to time things and calculate things, but you can't tell her to show you the next item in the recipe.
 But with the addition of video and image skills, I'm betting that's not far off.

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.